OceanVision/ocean/ocean_don_corleone/README.md

-# Ocean Admin
+# Don Corleone

-Ocean admin is a server that can be used to easily admin the Ocean cluster or check Ocean status, etc. run_node script is an easy way to join our node to the cluster.
+Don Corleone is a server that can be used to easily admin the Ocean cluster or check Ocean status, etc. run_node script is an easy way to join our node to the cluster.
 In case of failure (repeatiting responsibilities etc.) it should inform you about the problem. run_node will run all the services and register the node.
 You should not run services yourself!

+**Important note**: you can register each service as local, or not.
+If it is local, then you can register another instance, and it will be used only by you.
+If it is global, you cannot register more than one instance.

 Sidenote: For checking Hadoop cluster status we will use Hue service (included in Cloudera package).

 ### TODO

-* Local responsibilities

 * Terminating node (terminate_node.py)

-* Get node status service

-* Frontend

 ### Configuration file

+Please see config.json : it should explain everything.

 You have to specify following items: